Dry Eye Treatment in Kelowna

 Punctal or tear duct plugs are very small medical devices used to treat dry eyes.
 These plugs are inserted into the drainage ducts in your upper and lower eyelids.
 This way, your tears have a chance to evaporate naturally rather than draining away.

-Patients don’t typically experience any discomfort from punctal plugs, and they are easily removed.
+Patients don’t typically experience any discomfort from punctal plugs.

-ILux is a small, handheld device that warms your eyelids to heat meibum in blocked meibomian glands.
-The device carefully monitors the temperature to avoid applying too much heat.
+iLux is an in-office tool that warms your eyelids to heat meibum in blocked meibomian glands.

-Once the meibum has been sufficiently liquefied, the device gently compresses your eyelid and expresses the glands.
+Once the meibum has been sufficiently liquefied, the device gently compresses the eyelid and expresses the glands, providing fast, lasting relief.

 No matter the cause of your dry eye disease, Tutt Street Optometry has a customized solution.
 Please book an appointment to find relief today.